MicrosoftDocs/msteams-docs/msteams-platform/concepts/cards/cards-format.md

 Because of resolution differences between the desktop and mobile platform, formatting is different between the desktop and the mobile version of Teams.

-On the desktop XML formatting appears like this:
+On the desktop, XML formatting appears like this:

 ![XML formatting in the desktop client](~/assets/images/cards/card-formatting-xml-desktop-v2.png)

-On mobile XML formatting appears like this:
+On mobile, XML formatting appears like this:

 ![XML formatting in the mobile client](~/assets/images/cards/card-formatting-xml-mobile-v2.png)